 As enterprise mobility and bring your own device (BYOD) trends reign, more wireless network problems arise.
-Users find themselves tackling network access control for personal devices, the need to create restrictions and
+Users find themselves tackling network access control for personal devices, the need to create restrictions and policy for mobile access, interference in the wireless network due to outside disruptions, wireless network security, and mobile device data caps.

 The good news is that partners can be the source of knowledge and support for customers implementing new wireless networks and supporting BYOD and enterprise mobility.
 Here, wireless expert Lisa Phifer answers our readers' questions concerning wireless network problems, enterprise mobility and managing mobile device on the network.
 By reviewing these expert answers, partners will gain insight into how to solve customer wireless problems.